PPadgett/IaC-PowerShell-Pipeline/README.md

 If you encounter issues when running the pipeline:

-- **Check Repository Access**: Ensure the `PSAutomationHub` service connection has the necessary permissions.
+- **Check Repository Access**: Ensure the `NameGoesHere` service connection has the necessary permissions.
 - **Verify Script Paths**: Make sure the paths to the scripts in the PowerShell tasks are correct.
 - **Review Logs**: Examine the logs in the pipeline run to identify any errors.
 - **Module and Tool Installation**: Ensure that required modules and tools are installed successfully during the pipeline execution.